 “We designed a range of logos that move in and out of focus, suggesting the dynamic nature of Tate – always changing but always recognisable.”

-With a constantly changing logo, you’d wonder what effect this has on brand recognition.
+With a constantly changing mark, you’d wonder what effect this has on brand recognition.
 Is the design far enough away from the norm to allow for slight variations across the board?
-I think so.
+Yes.

 From the Tate website:

-With some of the logos reliant on blur, they won’t transfer well across all media (whereas a design with sharp edges will), so this isn’t your standard identity.
+With some of the logos reliant on blur, they won’t transfer well across all media (whereas a design with sharp edges will), so this isn’t your standard design.
 Does this make it more distinctive?
 Absolutely.
-But more effective?
+More effective?
 I’d love to know what you think.